- by mizu

 A nerve-block is the injection of local anaesthesia to numb the face, like how a dentist will inject local anaesthesia to numb the gums before a tooth extraction.
 A nerve-block greatly reduces any possible pain, and also allows me to perform the HIFU at a strong power setting for optimum results.

-With a micro-fractionated ultrasound procedure, the procedure is ‘painless’ as there is less heat generated and the energy is spread out under the skin, resulting in a less ideal outcome as compared to a normal HIFU.
-This might end up requiring many more treatments than a normal HIFU.
+A fractionated ultrasound procedure is ‘painless’, as less heat is generated and energy is spread out.
+This results in a less ideal outcome as compared to a normal HIFU.
+It also ends up requiring many more treatments than a normal HIFU.

 How many sessions do I need?

-Only 1 session is needed for a facelift.
-For double chin reduction, 1-2 treatments will be needed.
+For double chin reduction, 1-2 treatments may be needed.

 What can I expect from a HIFU?

 - A face-lift, especially for the lower face

 A good HIFU will cause some discomfort due to the high energy and heat generated for good results.
 Numbing cream is always applied prior to procedure.
 At Mizu, our doctors also administer nerve blocks to reduce sensation on the face for those who have a lower pain threshold.

 A proper HIFU procedure can reduce fats on the face / body when done properly with the right handpieces.

 Excess facial fats such as jowls, double chin, and chubby cheeks can be reduced with a proper type of HIFU.